 There are several options for where you can rest your head during the retreats

-On Site Indoor Accommodations: For an additional fee there are also limited indoor accommodations onsite.
-There is a beautiful Victorian farmhouse on the retreat site which has a limited number of beds in shared rooms available **All inside accommodations include bedding and access to indoor bathrooms.
-To reserve yourself a bed please fill out this form.
+Onsite Indoor Accommodations: For an additional fee there are also limited indoor accommodations onsite.
+There is a beautiful Victorian farmhouse on the retreat site which has a number of beds in shared rooms available.
+All inside accommodations include bedding and access to indoor bathrooms.
+To reserve a bed, please submit this form.

-Off Site Accommodations: There are also many options for different hotels, motels, and inns in near Sebastopol and Occidental, CA.
+Offsite Accommodations: There are also many options for hotels, motels, and inns in near Sebastopol and Occidental, CA.